CHEER-Hub/cheerkf/docs/05b-CHEER_DesignSafe_DataUpload.md

       <li>Select “more options” to reveal eight more bookmark settings</li>
       <li>Path: /corral/projects/NHERI/projects/1798100155562136046-242ac117-0001-012/</li>
         <ul>
         <li>Note: the long number in this path identifies the CHEER project folder on DesignSafe.
-See [this guide](https://www.designsafe-ci.org/user-guide/managingdata/#setting-path-to-ds-on-corral) for more information about DesignSafe file paths.</li>
+See <a href="https://www.designsafe-ci.org/user-guide/managingdata/#setting-path-to-ds-on-corral">this guide</a> for more information about DesignSafe file paths.</li>
         </ul>
       <li>Web URL: [ignore]</li>
       <li>Download folder: [select folder that you’d like files to be downloaded to on your local computer]</li>